 INTRODUCTION: The illegal use of narcotic drugs is a problem in many parts of the world.

-INTRODUCTION: The illegal use of narcotic drugs is a problem in many parts of the world.
+Background: INTRODUCTION: The illegal use of narcotic drugs is a problem in many parts of the world.
 In Hong Kong, cross-road of the far east, it's a major problem- with a high cost in human misery and degradation.

 SYNOPSIS: For centuries this tiny, crowded British colony has been a steady market for hard drugs like heroin, opium and cocaine.
 They're easily imported -- for free trade is what Hong Kong lives off, and the drugs are easily concealed.
 But the problem doesn't stop with the addicts -- they're only the end product.
 The sale of drugs has vast networks of organised crime behind it -- huge vice syndicates running a whole range of underworld activities from prostitution to police corruption.